Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

 {\boldsectionfont 3.
 The proof of Theorem 1.5}

-Subsections 3.1 to 3.5, 3.7, and 3.8 consider the seven cases needed to prove Theorem 1.5 (i).
-Subsection 3.6 recalls notations that are required for Subsections 3.7 and 3.8.
-Theorem 1.5 (ii) and (iii) is proved in Subsection 3.10, based on Proposition 3.9.
-Corollary 3.11 is the very essence of the proof of Theorem 1.6 (a) and (b).
+Subsections 3.1 to 3.6 present the six cases that are required to prove Theorem 1.5 (i).
+Theorems 1.5 (ii) and (iii) are proved in Subsection 3.8 based on Proposition 3.7.
+Corollary 3.9 is the very essence of the proof of Theorem 1.6 (a) and (b).